dib-lab/2020-paper-sourmash-gather/manuscript.md

 the trade-off between speed and memory consumption for both approaches, especially for larger indices.

+Notes:
+* new genomes can be added quickly to SBT.

 ## Metagenome sketches can be accurately decomposed into constituent genomes by a greedy algorithm, 'gather'

 * compare conceptually vs LCA approaches; combinatorial. do we want to